Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 It validates many of the preconceived notions that progressives have about capitalism.

-Now, this is my point with starting with Mr. Harsanyi is that he I think is typical in he is surprised at how far left the American media is today.
+Now, my point was starting with Mr. Harsanyi is that he, I think, is typical in that he is surprised at how far left the American media is today.

 He is surprised at how far left the Democrat Party is today.